clslafter/FilmQueryProject/README.md

 For some reason, I had a logic block when it came to setting the list of actors into the film object as the film was being called by the database.
-This was easily solved by calling the appropriate method inside the methods where film were being pulled from the database.
+This was easily solved by calling the appropriate method inside the methods where films were being pulled from the database.

 The next challenge I came across was realizing that reading the database with a keyword could potentially create zero to multiple films and solved that logic problem by returning a List of films from the method, rather than just one.

-The other challenges involved remembering that the list size would be == to zero if no films were found (not null), using an InputMismatchException rather than a  more generic exception so that my try could make an appropriate message for a filmID that returned null, and remembering that dastardly nextLine statment for the scanner so that things didn't get wiggy.
+The other challenges involved remembering that the list size would be == 0 if no films were found (not .equals(null)), using an InputMismatchException rather than a  more generic exception so that my try could make an appropriate message for a filmID that returned null, and remembering that dastardly nextLine statment for the scanner so that things don't get wiggy.